victor-mlai/Backwards-Comp-API-Cpp/neg-tests/ReadMe.md

-These negative tests represent uses that will not compile only after the API change.
+These negative tests represent usages that will not compile only after the API change.